levent91/instagram-scraper/README.md

 - Scrape likes - you can scrape likes from any post (if logged in)

 If you want to know more about how the Instagram Scraper works, I wrote a short introduction on the [Apify blog](https://medium.com/p/21d05506aeb3).

-## Instagram blocking and proxies
-In May 2020, Instagram significantly upgraded their anti-scraping protection, banning most datacenter proxies worldwide.
-Many previously working solutions were completely blocked by redirecting the pages to a login wall.
-Currently, the only reliable solution to this problem is to use residential proxies.
-Datacenter proxies may still work, but probably only less than 10% of the time.

-### Apify residential proxies
-The Apify platform [provides residential proxies](https://apify.com/proxy?pricing=residential-ip#pricing) for an extra fee.
-These proxies are only sold to be run with scrapers like this one, not externally.
-If you are interested in buying some residential GBs, just email support@apify.com and they will get back to you with more details.

 ### Custom proxies
 You can also use proxies from other providers in the custom proxies fields (`proxyUrls` in the JSON settings).